 Student Opportunities with lessons: Students may participate in the following opportunities at my studio: a yearly recital, the Association of Professional Piano Instructors’ Festival, MMTA theory testing, and the MMTA yearly competition.
 Other opportunities may be offered as well, including opportunities for performance, positive and constructive criticism, and competition, depending on the needs of each student.
 The only mandatory event is the recital.
 Students are also encouraged to share their music with friends, relatives, and at other venues such as nursing homes, hospitals, etc.

 The Recital is the only mandatory event each year.
-The MCA recitals are held in early March on a Thursday evening at Living Word Christian Center in Brooklyn Park.
-The North Branch recital is held at the Kost church in mid-March or April.
-For the recital, students typically play two pieces, or one longer piece, and memorization is encouraged, though not required.
+The Maranatha Christian Academy recitals are held in early March on a Thursday evening at Living Word Christian Center in Brooklyn Park.
+The North Branch recital is held at the Kost church in March or April.
+For the recital, students typically play two pieces or one longer piece, and memorization is encouraged, though not required.
 Family and friends are encouraged to attend.

 Over 5000 students enter the State Piano Contest annually.
 Pianists with the highest grades in the contest finals are selected for ensemble performance in the State Honors Concert in May.
 This concert has grown into a gala event involving 700 young performers playing on 20 grand pianos in ensemble groups.

 Students ages 13 and over must pass a one-time theory one exam before they are eligible to compete.
-The theory test will be held in November at Bethel University in St. Paul, and costs around $21.00.
+The theory test will be held in November at Bethel University in St. Paul.